rgolder1/jmh/README.md

 As described above, choose the @ActiveProfile associated with the required database, and ensure the requisite docker container is running (unless using H2).

-The first thing each test does in the setup method is to clear any indexes from the database, as we will decide for the benchmark run which index(es) to use.
-Different syntax is required to achieve this for different database types (e.g. 'IF NOT EXISTS' is not valid for MySQL indexes), and this is taken care of in the clearIndexes() method.
+The first thing each test does in the setup method is to drop any indexes from the database, as we will decide for the benchmark run which index(es) to use.
 Note that this is a JMH @Setup annotation, not JUnit.
+Different syntax is required to achieve this for different database types (e.g. 'IF NOT EXISTS' is not valid for MySQL indexes), and this is taken care of in the SqlUtils.dropIndexes(..) method.

 We decide which index if any to use by uncommenting the appropriates one(s), such as adding an index on timestamp.